horizoncd/horizoncd.github.io/docs/user-guide/common-user/webhook.md

 toc_max_heading_level: 6
 ---

 Webhooks are custom HTTP callbacks that you define.
-They are usually triggered by an event, such as creating a new cluster or triggering a new deploy task.
+They are usually triggered by an event, such as creating a new application instance or triggering a new deploy task.
 For example, you can use webhooks to:

 - Trigger other systems, such as starting a test when the deploy task started.
-- Send notifications, such as notifying specific people when a cluster is deleted.
+- Send notifications, such as notifying specific people when a application instance is deleted.

 You can connect horizon to more external systems through webhook and your custom webhook receivers.